1

 Key Responsibilities

-• Generate reports based on entered data
+• Generate reports based on entered and processed data.

 Required Qualifications

-• High school diploma required; post-secondary education preferred
+• High school diploma required; post-secondary education preferred.

-• Ability to key 10,000 keystrokes per hour
+• Ability to key a minimum of 10,000 keystrokes per hour.

-• Experience using a 10-key adding machine
+• Experience using a 10-key adding machine.

-• Strong mathematical and item processing skills
+• Strong mathematical skills and item processing ability.

 Preferred Qualifications